abdurahman-harouat/sahl/README.md

 ## TODO :

-- [ ] fixing packages getting installed even if there is an error on dependency installation
 - [ ] add a way to uninstall packages
 - [ ] add a way to update packages
 - [ ] add a way to search for packages in the repository